 Pretend you are presenting to the class in real time, but these can be more polished since you can plan,

 re-record and make revisions if needed.

-Here is a 3-minute sample video for
+Here is a 3-minute sample video with a white board from

-a different class at a different school.
 Please keep your video to 5 minutes or less.